Chief Executive OfficerSee bio

 John Di Stasio was formerly the general manager and CEO of SMUD, where his accomplishments included improving reliability and offering some of the lowest electricity rates in California.
 He was also instrumental in securing a $127.5 million grant from the US Department of Energy to pursue a smart grid infrastructure project.
 Di Stasio is the past president of both the Northwest Public Power Association and the California Municipal Utility Association and the vice chair of the Large Public Power Council.

-Sue Kelly guides American Public Power Association’s (APPA’s) efforts to influence power sector climate policy in a way that acknowledges the need to reduce greenhouse gas emissions while maintaining the financial health of public power.
-Prior to becoming president and CEO, she was APPA’s senior vice president of policy analysis and general counsel.
-Kelly is a former principal with Miller, Balis & O’Neil, PC, where she represented electric utilities and their trade associations as well as other governmental entities, assisting them with restructuring-related issues before the US Federal Energy Regulatory Commission, federal appellate courts, and state public utility commissions.
+In February 2021, Sue Kelly was elected to serve a three-year term on the Board of Trustees of the North American Electric Reliability Corp.
+Before that, she was president and CEO of the American Public Power Association (APPA).
+Kelly joined APPA in 2004 as senior vice president of policy analysis and general counsel.
+She is a former principal with Miller, Balis & O’Neil, PC, where she represented electric utilities and their trade associations as well as other governmental entities, assisting them with restructuring-related issues before the US Federal Energy Regulatory Commission, federal appellate courts, and state public utility commissions.

 Scott Ungerer has been a leader in venture capital investing for the traditional and advanced energy sectors for nearly 20 years.
 He is one of the few in his field with an extensive and proven investment and management operations history.
 Ungerer looks for opportunities that reduce the cost and improve the customer experience related to all aspects of energy supply, delivery, and usage.
 His areas of expertise include companies that sell into central and distributed power generation; electric transmission; electric, natural gas, and water distribution; energy management for the customer premise; intelligent grid; and transportation.